librespot-org/spotify-connect-resources/ROADMAP.md

 Roadmap:

-~~Get a copy of libspotify_embedded_shared.so and the relevant binaries.~~ ~~Work out function calls in library, and what they do.~~ ~~Implement interface to the library API.~~
+~~Get a copy of libspotify_embedded_shared.so and the relevant binaries.~~

+~~Work out function calls in library, and what they do.~~

+~~Implement interface to the library API.~~

 Work out communication protocol ~~and crypto~~.

 ~~Implement prototype~~

 Make prototype stable and iron out errors/add functionality.

 Figure out audio crypto.

 Integrate audio crypto into prototype.

-Reach stable prototype that doesn't have any proprietary dependencies Build initial official client
+Reach stable prototype that doesn't have any proprietary dependencies.

+Build initial official client.

 Reach stable official client, complete with full functionality and cross platform compatibility.

 Who knows what else awaits?